ss9522/ReciPy/README.md

 #### Cleaning HTML tags
-My next challenge lay with the instructions - some outputs had html tags to indicate new lines, such as:
+My next challenge lay with the instructions - some outputs had HTML tags to indicate new lines, such as:

 ```
 <li>example</li><li>example2</li>